T.I.: 2010–2011: No Mercy and drug charges

 On September 1, T.I. and his wife Tiny were arrested for drug charges.
 On October 15, 2010, T.I. was sentenced to 11 months in prison for violating the terms of his probation.
 Following his arrest, T.I. scrapped King Uncaged as the title for his seventh studio album and renamed it No Mercy, due to his new prison sentencing.
 He then released the lead single from the newly titled album, "Get Back Up" featuring Chris Brown, on the same day that he was sentenced back to prison for violating the terms of his probation.
 "Get Back Up" peaked at number seventy in the US.
 T.I. began serving his sentence in November 2010 and his date of release was set to be September 29, 2011.

 No Mercy was released on December 7, 2010.
 The album peaked at number four in the US and it sold over 159,000 copies in its first week.
 RIAA certified No Mercy Gold with over 500,000 copies sold.
 His second and final single from the album was "That's All She Wrote" his second collaboration with Eminem, and was released on December 19, peaking at number eighteen in the US.

 T.I. was nominated for two Grammy Awards for Best Rap Solo Performance for "I'm Back" and Grammy Award for Best Rap Performance by a Duo or Group (Fancy with Drake and Swizz Beatz) at the 53rd Grammy Awards.
-He was also nominated for a Soul Train Music Award for Best Hip Hop Song of the Year for "Got Your Back" and he earned three BET Hip Hop Awards nominations for Hustler of the Year, Made You Look Award, and Best Club Banger for "Hello Good Morning".
+He was nominated for a Soul Train Music Award for Best Hip Hop Song of the Year, for "Got Your Back" and he earned three BET Hip Hop Awards nominations for Hustler of the Year, Made You Look Award, and Best Club Banger for "Hello Good Morning".

 In early June 2011, T.I. said in a letter: "I'll be releasing a record in the near future (couple of weeks tops) to hold y'all over til I get back in action."
 On June 30, 2011, a new song was released onto T.I.'s official website and on his official YouTube channel – titled "We Don't Get Down Like Y'all", which features fellow Grand Hustle rapper B.o.B on the hook.
 While commenting on the song, T.I. said in another letter; "It's a song that I did soon after my release last time.
 What inspired me to write this record was the differences in how we do us and how they do them suddenly became incredibly evident in just a very short period of time."
 It was originally only available on Atlantic Records's online store.
 The song was available on iTunes and other vendors, such as Spotify on August 9 and it peaked at No. 78 in the US.